somagaze/liewphohl-site/_tabs/liewphedia.md

 ## A Conceptual Repository of Absolutely Nothing Crucial.

 The product of an over-caffeinated brain and its lifelong commitment to conceptual amalgamation—the process of squishing two things together until one of them almost makes sense.
 This collection of fragments is a glimpse inside, where every idea is lovingly tested, refined, and violently rejected.
-As Dr. Rumack famously said, "Alright.
+As Captain Oveur famously said, "Alright.
 Give me Hamm on five, hold the Mayo."

 ### What You Will Gain.